 The experiences and understanding gained in the cannabis session are often lurking underneath the surface, outside of normal awareness.
 As emotions, thoughts, memories, and sensations become known and expressed, they can then be integrated during and after the session.
 Integration is about taking the lessons and changes obtained in the cannabis therapy and applying them to everyday life.
 I meet with my clients several more times after the cannabis session to discuss the experience.
 I also help them to incorporate, process, hold on to, and implement the acquired insights and wisdom.

-By working with cannabis in this way, we learn to enter liminal space where perception shifts and we experience our observing self.
+By working with cannabis in this way, we learn to enter a liminal space where perception shifts, and we experience our observing self.
 Observation leads to awareness, and awareness leads to insight, catharsis, and empowerment.
 Cannabis-assisted psychotherapy is about changing one’s relationship to cannabis, another person (the therapist), and one’s self.
 Defensiveness, fear, avoidance, fragmentation, disembodiment, and shame can transform.
 When transformed they turn into reverence, receptivity, tolerance, energetic and emotional release, self-compassion, and connection.

 How ready do you feel for your first cannabis assisted psychotherapy session?